-Art Fund and the Association of Art Museum Curators (AAMC) are inviting five UK-based curators to take part in the 2020 programme, which has been developed with an aim to enable UK curators to engage meaningfully and with authority on the international stage, developing their own experience and learning while also raising the profile of their institutions and collections abroad.
+In 2023 Art Fund and AAMC are inviting two UK-based and two US-based curators to take part in the 2023 programme, which has been developed with an aim to enable UK curators to engage meaningfully and with authority on the international stage, developing their own experience and learning while also raising the profile of their institutions and collections abroad.
 Through this programme we hope new relationships will be brokered between institutions in the UK and internationally, stimulating collaboration on all areas of activity from research, to loans and public programmes.

 International Awardees and US Liaisons will work together to programme a webinar that would be presented to the full AAMC membership, developing the themes and content collaboratively.

-Funding and other benefits include:
+Programme components and other benefits include:

 If you wish, please feel free to contact the Programmes team at Art Fund to discuss your proposal before applying.